 More information can be found by downloading our guidance notes here

 The following notes are designed to help you with the application process and provide you with an outline of what you can expect during our selection process; including tips that may increase your chance of success.

-To apply for a job with us you must complete the standard application form which can be found here .
+To apply for a job with us you must complete the standard online application form.
 This ensures all applicants present information in a standard format and allows us to assess every applicant fairly.
-Curriculum Vitaes (CVs) will not be considered on their own but may be submitted with a fully completed application form.

 If you have any difficulties in completing the form please contact the HR Department on 01237 428788 or e-mail firstname.lastname@example.org.